MasiarNovine/RadioApp/README.md

+# Radio App
-# Radio App\nAn app, which showcase how to implement a radio service for a car.
+An app, which showcase how to implement a radio service for a car.